Emergency – Call 911

 Fire in the mid-rise – Shelter In Place

 - Call 911 to report the fire.
-Report any smoke or flames and say you are staying in your apartment at 133 Wilton Street and give your unit number.
+Report any smoke or flames you see and say you are staying in your apartment at 133 Wilton Street and give your unit number.

 - Pull the fire alarm in the hallway and yell fire, if it is not ringing already – this notifies your neighbours and the monitoring company.